 Where Did Innovation Come From?

-Let’s begin by understanding where the word innovation comes from, because it wasn’t always considered a good thing.
-Canadian historian, Benoît Godin, has spent the last 10 years publishing research on the evolution of the word.
+Interestingly, innovation wasn’t always considered a good thing.
+Canadian historian Benoît Godin studies the intellectual history of innovation and has spent the last 10 years publishing research on the evolution of the word.

 How Does Innovation Occur?

 History suggests that innovation can occur as a matter of luck, such as stumbling upon a solution to a problem one wasn’t even seeking to solve.
 Penicillin and post-it notes are two examples.
 But it’s pretty hard to plan for accidental innovation.

 Others argue that the opposite is true: “real” Innovation comes from “visionaries” — those that foresee the future and think up a brand-spanking new idea that’s going to change the world.

 Steve Jobs, Thomas Edison, Henry Ford all had brilliant insights into market needs, but they also surrounded themselves with brilliant people and used relentless experimentation and iteration to create the changes they were driven to make.

 Their innovations had nothing to do with Eureka! moments or ironically, light bulbs flashing above their heads.
 Trying to come up with game-changing ideas by thinking really hard doesn’t drive innovation.